Online communities have for years played a pivotal role in connecting individuals and businesses.

 99. in 2021, 37% of all communities reported having an Advanced Strategy; one that isapproved, operational, and measurable; up from just 22% in 2020:

 the strategic maturity of online communities has improved significantly

-The importance, role, and complexity of online communities has evolved significantly in the past few years and will continue.
+The importance, role, and complexity of online communities has evolved significantly in the past few years and will continue in 2022.
 Organizations were already concerned about adapting to the digital and knowledge economy.
 The COVID-19 pandemic has, in fact, prompted many community programs to accelerate plans.

-101. Revenues from the online communities market was estimated to have a compound annual growth rate (CAGR) of 24.3%: revenue increases 1/4 times every year.
+101. Revenues from the internet communities market was estimated to have a compound annual growth rate (CAGR) of 24.3%: revenue increases 1/4 times every year.

 102. 59% of organizations worldwide reportedly used online communities in their market research between 2014 and 2018:

 to understand what people are really thinking about, you just need to go to the online community and read what they write there - this trend on market research

 is stable over the past seven years and will only grow after Covid.

 103. More and more organizations are recognizing the long-term value of communities, with 42% of communities having been in existence for five years or more: brand habit and trust builds up over time, which affects retention and revenue.

 For me, being active on social media has become about much more than absentmindedly sharing a generic image or statement.
 As a person centred brand, platforms such as Instagram enable me to engage with my audience, build my community and nurture long term customer loyalty.
 Rather than prioritise instant sales conversions, growing my community over time builds trust and devotion, generating substantially more lifelong value for my brand.